deepanshs/csdmpy/docs/examples/multiple_datasets/eagle_nebula.rst

     >>> image[...,1] = y[1].components[0]/y[1].components[0].max() # green channel
     >>> image[...,2] = y[0].components[0]/y[0].components[0].max() # blue channel

-If you follow the above figures, the component intensity from ``y[1]`` and, therefore, the green channel dominates the other two.
+Following the intensity plot of the individual dependent variables, see the above figures, it is evident that the component intensity from ``y[1]`` and, therefore, the green channel dominates the other two.
 If we plot the ``image`` data, the image will be saturated with green intensity.
 To attain a color-balanced image, we arbitrarily scale the intensities from the three channels.
 You may choose any scaling factor.
 Each scaling factor will